Ill Na Na: Commercial performance

 In the United States, Ill Na Na debuted at number seven on the Billboard 200 and at number two on the Top R&B/Hip-Hop Albums chart, selling 128,000 copies in its first week, and was certified platinum by the Recording Industry Association of America (RIAA) within three months of its release.
 According to Nielsen SoundScan, the album has sold over 1,450,834 copies in the United States.
 In Canada, it was certified gold by the Canadian Recording Industry Association (CRIA).
 In the United Kingdom, it debuted at number 98 on the UK Albums Chart and was certified silver by the British Phonographic Industry (BPI).

-Ill Na Na's success made Foxy Brown the first solo female rapper to receive such global mainstream success.
-The album charted for 43 Weeks in the United States, 43 Weeks in Germany, 23 Weeks in Canada, 20 Weeks in The United Kingdom, and 6 Weeks in The Netherlands.
-Ill Na Na has sold 6 Million WorldWide.
+The album has also sold 3 million copies worldwide total to date.

+Critical reception

+USA Today wrote: "While she spends too much time on interludes about her crew, Brown rhymes smoothly on everything from raw sex to the glamorous life."